Unmanned underwater vehicle: Manta ray

 In September 2021, researchers at a Chinese university developed a manta ray shaped UUV with the purpose of collecting information around the Paracel Islands.
 Some UUVs are designed to mimic the silhouettes of animals to facilitate movement and prevent detection.
 The manta ray design allows the UUV to camouflage with the marine life and contributes to the ease at which the craft swims through water.

 In May 2024, Northrop Grumman revealed an underwater drone named the Manta Ray.
 The drone, built for DARPA, has been under development since 2020.
 The Manta Ray, along with the Orca developed by Boeing, represents a new class of uncrewed underwater vehicles (UUVs), that were developed to perform long duration, long range military missions with as little human oversight as possible.
 The Manta Ray is also capable of harvesting energy from the ocean.

 Oxygen/hydrogen air-independent propulsion

 UUVs with combustion engines are oxygen dependent vehicles which require to resurface.
 With the development of a propulsion unit that does not require oxygen or hydrogen, the ability for the UUV to stay continuously underwater increases drastically.

-Lithium and water power source

-The newest source of power for UUVs could be the free energy reaction of Lithium/water as it produces 8530 Wh/kg.
-5% of this energy would surpass the already established sources of energy densities found in today's UUVs.
-The power source would essentially consume the water around the UUV and manipulated it to produce energy through chemical reactions which would power the UUV.